UCSD-CSS-001/ucsd-css-001.github.io/_sources/course/syllabus.md

 **You must work independently on the problem sets and the final.**  You may ask and answer [debugging questions](debugging.md) on campuswire, but doing work for another student or providing assistance outside of public questions on campuswire on the problem sets or final project will be treated as a violation of academic integrity and you will be referred for disciplinary action.
 Similarly, emailing with or otherwise communicating with other students or anyone else during a quiz or exam will be treated as a violation and also referred for disciplinary action.
 Cheating and plagiarism have been and will be strongly penalized.
 Please review academic integrity policies [here](http://academicintegrity.ucsd.edu).

 You are responsible for ensuring that the correct file has been submitted and that the submission is uncorrupted.
 If, for whatever reason, Canvas or DataHub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact the instructor by emailing the assignment, otherwise the assignment will be graded as late.

-### Campuswire Rules

-Campuswire is an incredible resource for technical classes.
-It gives you a place to post questions and an opportunity to answer others' questions.
-We do our very best as an instructional staff to make sure each and every question is answered in a timely manner.
-We also want to make sure this platform is being used to learn and not thwarting anyone's education.
-To make all of this possible, there are a few rules for this course's campuswire:

-1. Before posting your question, look at questions that have already been posted to avoid duplicates.
-2. If posting about an assignment, note title should have assignment number, question number, and 1-2 words about the question. (i.e. PS01 Q1 Variable Naming)
-3. Never post an answer to or code for an assignment on a public post.
-Pseudocode is encouraged for public posts.
-If you must include code for an assignment, make this post private (to "Instructors & TAs" only) on Campuswire.

-4. Your post must include not only your question/where you're stuck, but also what you've already done to try to solve it so far and what resources (class notes, online URLs, etc.) you used to try to answer the question up to this point.
-See how to ask [debugging questions](debugging.md).

 ### Class Conduct